sass/sass/doc-src/SCSS_FOR_SASS_USERS.md

 ## Nested Properties

 To nest properties,
-simply create a new property set after the colon:
+simply create a new property set after an existing property's colon:

     #footer {
       border: {
         width: 1px;
         color: #ccc;
         style: solid;
-      };
       }

-Generates:
+    }

+This compiles to:

     #footer {
       border-width: 1px;
       border-color: #cccccc;
       border-style: solid; }

-## Semi-colons

-Just like in CSS, you can now separate properties with a semi-colon.

-    a { text-decoration: none; font-weight: bold; }

 ## Mixins

-A Mixin is declared with the @mixin directive:
+A mixin is declared with the `@mixin` directive:

     @mixin rounded($amount) {
       -moz-border-radius: $amount;